agnwinds/python/docs/sphinx/source/installation.rst

 Getting Started
 ###############

-What machines will python run on?
-We have run python various versions of linux and on Mac.
+What machines will python run on? *Python* is written C.  We have regularly run *Python* on various linux systems as well as a variity of Mac machines.
-It is compiled using mpicc, with an option to compile with gcc.
+It is compiled using mpicc/gcc, but it can be compiled simply with gcc.

 It uses the Gnu Scientific Libraries (gsl)